10 Common SEO Mistakes That Kill Your Rankings

 - Scraped or syndicated content without proper attribution

 Internal links do two things.
-They help users navigate your site.
-And they help Google understand your site's structure and hierarchy.
+Help users navigate your site.
+Help Google understand your site's structure and hierarchy.

 Bad internal linking looks like: